burcukolcak/burcukolcak.github.io/_pages/research.md

 author_profile: false
 ---

-My research spans democratization and democratic backsliding, authoritarianism, subnational politics, federalism, public opinion, and political communication.
+My research spans democratization and authoritarianism, subnational politics, federalism, public opinion, and political communication.
 I am particularly interested in the application of experimental methods, quantitative text analysis, geospatial analysis, and machine learning in my own research and in social science more broadly.

 ### Publications